38mm is How Many Inches? A thorough look to Metric-Imperial Conversion

 -

 Everyday Life: Even in everyday life, conversions might be necessary.
-For instance, understanding the dimensions of a piece of furniture or an electronic device might require converting millimeters (often used in product specifications) into inches for a better understanding in an imperial-based system.
+Take this case: understanding the dimensions of a piece of furniture or an electronic device might require converting millimeters (often used in product specifications) into inches for a better understanding in an imperial-based system.

 Beyond 38mm: Performing Your Own Conversions